kfly8/Result-Simple/README.md

 # => (undef, $err)
 ```

-Return a tuple of undef and error.
+Return a tuple of undef and a given error.
 When the function fails, it should return this.
-Note that the error value must be a truthy, otherwise it will throw an exception.
+Note that the error value must be a truthy value, otherwise it will throw an exception.

 ## ATTRIBUTES